 The Basic Chemicals Criteria apply to eligible assets and projects and companies relating to the production of a number of eligible organic and inorganic basic chemicals.
-Figure 1 illustrates the chemicals value chain and the basic chemicals under scope.
+Figure 1 illustrates the chemicals value chain and the basic chemicals in scope, which are also listed in Table 1.